-Starting in July or August, you can spend two or five months as a teaching assistant in an Indian NGO school.
+Starting in July or August, you can spend five months as a teaching assistant in an Indian NGO school.
 This year's placements will be based in some of India's most famous cities, including Mumbai, Noida, Gurgaon and Bengaluru.

-India is home to an array of fascinating people, cultures and landscapes, but in recent years it’s been the country’s thriving economy that has attracted all the attention.
+India is home to an array of fascinating people, cultures and landscapes, but in recent years it’s been the country’s thriving economy that has been attracting attention.
 Supporting this growth is one of the largest education systems in the world with over 1.4 million schools and 230 million pupils.

-Watch the video above to see what some of last year's participants have to say about their experience.
+Watch the video above to see what some previous participants have to say about their experience.
 You can also see India through the lens of this year’s participants by searching #GenUKIndia on Instagram.

 Song: © India - The Land I Never Chose by Ed Potter and Abhinav Upadhyay.

 What will I be doing?

 Teaching Assistants support schools by teaching subjects across the curriculum to primary and secondary age groups.
-Many schools request support with teaching English but, depending on your skills, you could be developing your pupils' French language or inpsiring budding scientists.
-Once you are selected to take part in the programme, we will match your skills to the participating school's requests.
+Most schools request support with teaching English but, depending on your skills, you could be developing your pupils' French language or inpsiring budding scientists.
+Once you are selected to take part in the programme, we will match your skills to the participating schools' requests.
 You will also get involved with extra-curricular activities and international projects, bringing a slice of the UK to your pupils.